 We specialise in laboratory and on-site testing to the EN 50121 series of standards covering rolling stock, apparatus and fixed installations.

-We have been involved in rail specific testing for over 20 years which complement our rail consultancy services provide a complete package of regulatory compliance services for the rail industry.
+We have been involved in rail specific testing for over 20 years which complements our regulatory guidance services and which provides a complete package of compliance management services for the rail industry.
 Our highly experienced on-site testing team hold PTS, ICI (with LU module), CSCS and we are qualified by audit on RISQS.

 We are able to offer you testing services covering the following aspects of Rail regulatory compliance.

 - Stationary, slow moving and fast moving testing